-The Group recognised total expenses of $\S[\bullet]$ related to equity-settled share-based payment transactions during the year ended 31 December 2023.
+The Group recognised total expenses of $[\bullet]$ related to equity-settled share-based payment transactions during the year ended 31 December 2024.

-Modification of share-based payments

-If entity modified its existing share-based payments during the year, it is required to disclose:

-- (a) an explanation of those modifications; - (b) the incremental fair value granted due to the modifications; and - (c) information on how the incremental fair value granted was measured, consistently with the requirements set out in paragraph 47(a) and (b), where applicable.

-Cash-settled share-based payments

-If entity has share-based payments that are either cash-settled or with cash alternatives, the entity is required to disclose:

-- (a) total expenses recognised for the period; - (b) the carrying amount of liabilities arising from share-based payment transactions at the end of the period; and - (c) the total intrinsic value at the end of the period of liabilities for which the counterparty's right to cash or other assets had vested by the end of the period (e.g. vested share appreciation rights).
+Commentary Modification of share-based payments FRS(I) 2:47(c) If entity modified its existing share-based payments during the year, it is required to disclose: (a) an explanation of those modifications; (b) the incremental fair value granted due to the modifications; and (c) information on how the incremental fair value granted was measured, consistently with the requirements set out in paragraph 47(a) and (b), where applicable.
+Cash-settled share-based payments FRS(I) 2:51 If entity has share-based payments that are either cash-settled or with cash alternatives, the entity is required to disclose: (a) total expenses recognised for the period; (b) the carrying amount of liabilities arising from share-based payment transactions at the end of the period; and (c) the total intrinsic value at the end of the period of liabilities for which the counterparty's right to cash or other assets had vested by the end of the period (e.g. vested share appreciation rights).